Project Overview

 PMN Support

-The PMN is supported by the National Science Foundation (Grant #: 1026003 and 0640769), as well as by the Department of Energy (BER Grant #: ER65472 ).
-The PMN is based at the Department of Plant Biology at the Carnegie Institution for Science
+The PMN is supported by the National Science Foundation (Grant #: 23121811546838, 1026003 and 0640769) and the Department of Energy (BER Grant #: ER65472), governed by an Editorial Board composed of internationally renowned scientists, and executed at Michigan State University's Department of Biochemistry & Molecular Biology and the Plant Resilience Institute.